makeabilitylab/physcomp/advancedio/oled.md

 ### Activity: draw shapes and text

 First, to get a feel for and experience with the Adafruit GFX API and the coordinate system, let's simply draw some text and shapes to the screen.
+You get to choose what you want you want to draw and where.
+Think of it like [abstract shape art](https://www.google.com/search?q=abstract+shape+art)!

 Remember, in `loop()`, you need to: